Sezzary/SilentMath/README.md

 Copy the `Assets` folder from the repository to `Build/Debug`/`Build/Release`.
 You must source your own ROM of the 1.1 US release of the game.
 Extract all folders from the .SILENT archive to `Assets/Stream/Psx`.

 This is yet to be streamlined.
-Automation will be provided in the future.
+Automation of this step will be provided in the future.

 ### Build the code (Debug/Release)